 If used on a higher setting, both devices create mild discomfort to pain (depending on the tolerance of the participant).
 That’s why they can be used to simulate birth pain.
 However, an EMS machine is probably the better option as it’s actually designed to cause the muscles to contract like it happens to the uterus muscles during labor.

-Are Labor Pain Simulators Safe?
+Are Contraction Simulators Safe?

 Birth pain simulators are usually safe to use.
 That said, make sure that they have FDA clearance as a class II medical device.